 A good scheduling policy should minimize the average waiting time without starving any jobs.
-Fairness is another important metric for evaluation of a scheduling policy.
-Fairness has several metrics, with the most recent work [7] using slowdown - defined as a request's response time divided by the time it would require if it were the sole request in the system.
+More generally, fairness has several metrics, with the most recent work [6] using slowdown - defined as a request's response time divided by the time it would require if it were the sole request in the system.

 The most commonly used scheduling polices are Processor Sharing (PS) and First Come First Serve (FCFS).
-PS is commonly employed for CPU scheduling and in the current Apache web server, while FCFS is used by common Gnutella implementations such as Mutella, the implementation we use [5].
-Neither of these policies makes use of other available information, such as size of a job, to improve performance.
-4
+PS is commonly employed for CPU scheduling and in the current Apache web server, while FCFS is used by common Gnutella implementations such as Mutella, the implementation we use [4].
+Neither of these policies makes use of other available information, such as size of a job, to improve performance.4

-Shortest Remaining Processing Time (SRPT) has been studied since the 1960s [19].
-For a general queuing system (G/G/1) Schrage [18] proved that SRPT is optimal in the sense that it yields - compared to any other conceivable strategy - the smallest mean value of occupancy and thus also of minimum waiting and delay time.
-Perera [16] and Harchol-Balter, et al [7] evaluated SRPT in terms of fairness.
-Perera [16] studied the variance of delay time in the M/G/1/SRPT queuing systems and concluded that the variance is lower than FIFO and LIFO [16], while in [7] the authors proved that SRPT also outperforms PS in terms of mean slowdown, their fairness metric.
+Shortest Remaining Processing Time (SRPT) has been studied since the 1960s [17].
+For a general queuing system (G/G/1) Schrage [16] proved that SRPT is optimal in the sense that it yields - compared to any other conceivable strategy - the smallest mean value of occupancy and thus also of minimum waiting and delay time.
+Perera [14] and Harchol-Balter, et al [6] evaluated SRPT in term of fairness.
+Perera [14] studied the variance of delay time in M/G/1/SRPT queuing systems and concluded that the variance is lower than FIFO and LIFO [14], while in [6] the authors proved that SRPT also outperforms PS in terms of mean slowdown, their fairness metric.
 SRPT has been successfully applied to a number of application areas.
-Bux [9], for example, introduced SRPT into packet networks using the message size as the service time.
-More recently, Harchol-Balter et al. [7] proposed the use of SRPT in web servers, relying on file sizes as the estimator of service time.
+Bux [8], for example, introduced SRPT into packet networks using the message size as the service time.
+More recently, Harchol-Balter et al. [6] proposed the use of SRPT in web servers, relying on file sizes as the estimator of service time.

 In this paper we introduce SRPT into P2P server-side scheduling.
 The adoption of SRPT faces some challenges, however.
 To begin with, ideal SRPT requires knowledge of requests' service times, something not available a priori.
-In addition, while it may be possible to estimate it [9, 7], the estimation is in itself challenging due to the dynamic characteristics of P2P systems we have discussed.
+In addition, while it may be possible to estimate it [8, 6], the estimation is in itself challenging due to the dynamic characteristics of P2P systems we have discussed.